lucker6666/subwire/README.md

 ## Contributing
 Feel free to fork this repo, make changes and setup a pull request.
 Or mail us.
 Or open a ticket.
-Or do whatever you want to do if you feel it will help us to make subwire even better.
+Or do whatever you want to do if you feel it will help us to make subwire even better ;)

 We're currently working on version 3.1 (Northstar) in the master branch.
-You find open tickets in our ([redmine installation](http://redmine.yaana.de/projects/subwire/issues?query_id=14)).
+You find open tickets in our [redmine installation](http://redmine.yaana.de/projects/subwire/issues?query_id=14).

-And if you want to work with us and get part of the ([Yaana Labs](http://yaana.de)), write us!
+And if you want to work with us and get part of the [Yaana Labs](http://yaana.de), just write us!